finnito/Science/content/11sci/as90950/_index.md

 ### Akoranga 1

-- Read through and make notes from the preservation slides
+- Read through and make notes from the preservation ngā kirita
 - Complete the Education Perfect task on factors affecting fungi and bacteria

 ### Akoranga 2

-- Read through and make notes from the making yoghurt slides
+- Read through and make notes from the making yoghurt ngā kirita
 - Complete the Education Perfect task

 ---